Asurion Tech Repair & Solutions™ Opens in Bossier City

 Asurion® Repair Experts Provide Fast Fixes on Phones, Tablets, Laptops, and More

-BOSSIER CITY, Calif., May 10, 2022 /PRNewswire/ -- A new electronics repair shop, Asurion Tech Repair & Solutions™, has opened in Bossier City at 2300 Airline Drive in front of Lowe's.
+BOSSIER CITY, La., May 11, 2022 /PRNewswire/ -- A new electronics repair shop, Asurion Tech Repair & Solutions™, has opened in Bossier City at 2300 Airline Drive in front of Lowe's.
 The store offers professional fixes for most consumer electronics, from smartphones, tablets, and computers to game consoles, smart speakers, drones, and more.

 While common repairs include cracked screens, battery issues, and water damage, the company's repair experts have fixed millions of devices and can help with most any tech mishap, and many basic repairs can be completed in two hours or less.